 Before you stream, you must enable stream targets for your live Wowza Streaming Engine application or for the individual stream target you created.

-- Go to the sidebar navigation for your live application and click Stream Targets.
+- Go to the contents panel of your live application and click Stream Targets.

 - On the Stream Targets page, click Enable Stream Targets.

 When stream targets are enabled, a checkmark appears next to the Stream Targets text in the sidebar navigation.
 The Stream Targets page shows the status as Enabled.

 - If the status of an individual stream target is Disabled, click the corresponding Enable icon in the Actions column for that stream target.